sebastiencaille/sky-lib/dataflow-manager/README.md

 As a solution, we could consider taking an approach that is closer to the data processing flow, as previously defined, and a more data-centric conception.

 A flow is defined by
-* A set of processors, which are
+* Processors, which are
    * taking a set of data as parameters
    * producing a set of data (except for the processor at the end of the chain, which is only consuming data)
-* Sub flows
 * Binding Rules (defining how to bind two processors according to the data semantic and conditions)
 * External Adapters (to retrieve/push external data, eg from a database)

-It should be possible to provide implicit conversions from the bindings output types to the external adapter input types.
+* Data Points

+A Binding rule is taking data from a Data Point, calls the External Adapters, calls a Processor and output the data to another DataPoint.

 The flow implementations would be defined in a way that allows adequate visualization and testing.